Nishesh Basavareddy: Early life

-Career

-Juniors
+His tennis idols are Novak Djokovic and Rajeev Ram.

+Junior tennis

-He and Ozan Baris won the boys' doubles title at the 2022 US Open.
-He was ranked as high as No. 5 in the ITF Junior U18 Rankings and was a Tennis Recruiting blue-chip prospect, reaching a national ranking of No. 4 in February 2022.
-In 2022, he won three major junior tournaments: J1 Porto Alegre, JA Criciúma, and JA Milan.
-He also won the U14 Orange Bowl and was a member of the U.S. U14 team that won the World Junior Team Finals in the Czech Republic.
+In 2022, he won three reputable junior events: J1 Porto Alegre, JA Criciúma – Banana Bowl, and JA Milan.
+He also won the U14-category at prestigious Orange Bowl and was a member of the U.S. U14 team that won the World Junior Team Finals in the Czech Republic.
+However, his best result in juniors was the boys' doubles title at the 2022 US Open, with countryman Ozan Baris.

+Basavareddy had good results in Juniors, maintaining a 69–17 singles win-loss record and reached an ITF junior combined ranking of world No. 3 on 2 January 2023.

-College
+College years

 Basavareddy entered Stanford University in the fall of 2022.
 As a freshman during the 2022-23 season, he won the ITA Fall National Championship and was named an ITA All-American.
 He was selected for the All-Pac-12 second team and earned ITA Northwest Region Rookie of the Year honors.
 He finished the season ranked No. 16 in singles and No. 22 in doubles, with a career-high ranking of No. 2 in singles.
 He won the ITA Northwest Super Regional and advanced to the round of 16 in both singles and doubles at the NCAA Championships.

 In his sophomore season (2023–24), he won the Pac-12 Singles Player of the Year award and was named to the All-Pac-12 first team.
 He earned ITA All-America honors for the second consecutive year and was named ITA Northwest Region Player to Watch.
 He helped Stanford win the Pac-12 regular-season title, the program’s first since 2021.
 He ended the season ranked No. 12 in singles, with a 16-2 overall record and an 11-2 mark against ranked opponents.
 He also recorded three Pac-12 Player of the Week honors and reached the round of 16 at the NCAA Singles Championship.
 Off the court, he was named to the CSC Academic All-America second team and the Pac-12 Academic Honor Roll.

+Professional career

 2024: Top 150 & Pro debuts, NextGen Finals & maiden ATP win

-He reached the top 200 at world No. 199 on 30 September 2024, following his third Challenger final at the 2024 LTP Men's Open where he lost to Edas Butvilas.
+Basavareddy reached the top 200, at No. 199 in September 2024, following his third Challenger final at the 2024 LTP Men's Open.

-He won his maiden title at the 2024 Tiburon Challenger with a win over compatriot Eliot Spizzirri.
+He won his maiden title later that season, at the 2024 Tiburon Challenger, defeating compatriot Eliot Spizzirri in the final.

-Following a final at the Champaign Challenger and his second Challenger title at the 2024 Puerto Vallarta Open, Basavareddy moved to a new career-high in the top 150 at world No. 139 on 25 November 2024.
+Following a runner-up at the 2024 Champaign Challenger and a second Challenger title at the 2024 Puerto Vallarta Open, Basavareddy reached the top 150, with a career-high singles ranking of No. 139 on 25 November 2024.

-He also qualified for the 2024 Next Generation ATP Finals where he recorded his first ATP win.
+Basavareddy also qualified for the 2024 Next Generation ATP Finals where he recorded his first ATP win.
 Following the qualification, he announced he turned professional on 5 December 2024, foregoing his NCAA eligibility.